The Eucalyptus Problem

 Ground Deterioration of the Landscape

 The barren, eroded ground surrounding the Eucalyptus tree appears to be a very different landscape compared to the vital multitude within the endemic lushness of the native Juniperus procera forest.
-The Eucalyptus trees' roots are evident in the heavily eroded highland terrain where these trees appear with the typical barren clay characteristic of the surrounding fragile soil.
-In the landscape, the Eucalyptus tree's roots often appear separated from the terrain and the rest of the ground.
+However, the historical malefactor against the original Nature severely weakened the original soils in their essential function to lead and assist the rainwater to the natural underground aquifers; as obvious evidence of this environmental phenomenon in Ethiopia's dramatic landscape, the implanted Eucalyptus trees with their surrounding ground of typical barren clay characteristic where the protruding Eucalyptus roots are evident in the eroded sloping terrain.
+Hence, in the landscape, the Eucalyptus tree's roots often appear separated from the terrain and the rest of the ground; thus, this reveals its incompatibility with the evolutionary background of the Ethiopian ecology.
 Therefore, the surrounding eroded base of the Australian eucalyptus tree appears with its bare and exposed roots as sporadic upward-stemming tubers but with a limited number of periodic and minor radiating of the trees' root stems.

 Ethiopia's Historical Nature and the Country's